 - If you do not have the talent for it currently, it does not mean that you cannot improve yourself in the communication sphere.
 What you perceive yourself to be, how others perceive you, and how you want to be perceived are three good factors to consider when improving your communication skill.

-- Once you can understand these factors, you'll develop skills that help you move closer to your goals.
-With good feedback, you become aware of how specific messages you send out are interpreted.
+- Once you understand these factors, you'll develop skills that help you move closer to your goals.
+With good feedback, you become aware of how specific messages you send are interpreted.

 - Keep trying and putting in the effort to be an effective communicator.
-You'll soon notice how people approach you for any help or even consider you to be a leader within your organization and, ultimately, helping you grow as a professional.
+You'll soon notice how people approach you for any help or even consider you a leader within your organization and, ultimately, help you grow as a professional.

 Empuls is one of the most powerful employee engagement and internal communication tools.
 Through Empuls, employees get to connect, collaborate, voice out thoughts and opinions, unleash their creativity, and flaunt their best!